Coal News We love to talk!

 The launch of Urja Ganga marks a major step by the BJP to reach out to the people of Odisha with development.
 The party came a close second in the recent panchayat polls, gaining from the groundwork being laid by Pradhan, seen as a potential candidate for the chief minister's post.

 It will be pertinent to note that the PM had launched Urja Ganga, envisaging city gas rework in Varanasi, his Lok Sabha constituency, and a slew of other projects on October 24, 2016 ahead of the UP election.

 Urja Ganga is part of Modi's dream of developing a gas-based economy and linking eastern India to the country’s arterial gas transmission network through Jagdishpur-Haldia-Bokaro-Dhamra pipeline being laid at a cost of Rs 12,940 crore, including a 40% capital grant from the Centre

-- HPCL finishes survey for oil refinery project Read more
+- HPCL considering new location for Rajasthan refinery Read more